microsoft/containerregistry/README.md

 * **Can I browse MAR?**

-    Yes, customers can browse the MAR portal at [mcr.microsoft.com](https://mcr.microsoft.com/).
+    Yes, customers can browse the MAR discovery UI at [mcr.microsoft.com](https://mcr.microsoft.com/).
 Customers can view rich content like descriptions and tag listings for each artifact.

 * **Can I Onboard new Images to MAR?**